moses-b-alexander/stgnn-aqf-praxis/readme.md

 ├── table/               # Table of forecasting error, diagnostic metrics, model parameter count, and training duration (1) file in CSV format, averaged over 3 trials for each of 45 models
-├── plots/               # Summary visualization (52) files in PNG format of experimental data recorded in table/ ├── requirements.txt     # Python 3.12 pip dependency list ├── logs/ (excluded)     # Training logs and model checkpoints for all 3 trials of 45 models each (135 subdirectories)
+├── plots/               # Summary visualization (52) files in PNG format of experimental data recorded in table/ ├── requirements.txt     # Python 3.12 pip dependency list ├── logs/ (excluded)     # Training logs and model checkpoints for all 3 trials of 45 models each
 ```

 ---